Incorporating Innovative Elements into Recreation Design

 At the E.L.
 Wiegand Fitness Center which opened in 2017 on the campus of the University of Nevada, Reno, inspired by one of Gatorade’s first commercials with Bo Jackson running stadium steps and refueling with Gatorade, we designed the first and only indoor four-story stadium steps for functional training.
 These training stadium steps are very successful and have been incorporated into an indoor obstacle course that runs throughout the facility.

-In 2019 we celebrated the opening of our new shared collegiate and community facility, called the Human Performance Center, at Dixie State University which features the first and only indoor and outdoor jogging track.
+In 2019 we celebrated the opening of our new shared collegiate and community facility, called the Human Performance Center, at Utah Tech University which features the first and only indoor and outdoor jogging track.
 On beautiful days, you can choose to run around the indoor track and exit the building on the fourth floor to run up to the outdoor track on the roof.
 The roof top activity also includes basketball and pickleball courts and was designed to host under-the-stars events like dances and concerts.

 In 2023, the HED/H+C team will be opening the Belmont Beach & Aquatics Center in Long Beach, California.
 This will become the first outdoor aquatic center to use ETFE (Ethylene Tetrafluoroethylene) which is a fluorine-based plastic polymer that offers a creative and lightweight alternative to glass as the roof and sunshade for the innovative complex.
 The swimming and diving venue will also be the host site for competition diving for the 2028 LA Olympics.

 The H+C team continues to seek out the newest innovations in recreation design, innovative lighting, flooring surfaces, equipment and program features for any proposed project.

 To learn more about how our team incorporates innovation in recreation design, contact Erik Kocher at [email protected] or (314) 529-4004.